Administrative Data Sources

 The effective use of administrative data offers significant advantages for ocean accounting programmes, reducing respondent burden compared to purpose-designed surveys, providing near-complete population coverage for regulated activities, and enabling temporal and spatial granularity that would be prohibitively expensive to collect through primary data collection[2].
 However, administrative data also present unique challenges related to coverage, concepts, and quality that must be addressed through systematic quality assurance procedures.

 Administrative data and purpose-designed surveys represent complementary approaches rather than substitutes.
 Administrative sources excel where regulatory frameworks produce comprehensive, consistent records--such as licensed commercial fishing, international trade, and vessel movements.
 Surveys remain necessary where administrative coverage is incomplete: subsistence and recreational fisheries, informal-sector maritime activities, and emerging ocean economy sectors not yet subject to licensing requirements.
 A well-designed ocean accounting programme identifies which activities are best captured through administrative sources and where targeted surveys are needed to fill gaps, using the accounting framework itself to detect coverage deficiencies through supply-use confrontation.
-The methodology for designing such complementary surveys is addressed in TG-4.1 Survey Data Sources.
+The methodology for designing such complementary surveys is addressed in TG-4.1 Survey Methods.

 Readers of this Circular will gain understanding of the main types of administrative data relevant to ocean accounting, the institutional arrangements necessary to access such data, methods for integrating administrative records with statistical frameworks, quality assurance procedures to ensure fitness for purpose, and practical workflows for transforming regulatory records into accounting entries.
 The guidance serves national statistical offices, fisheries management agencies, maritime authorities, and customs administrations seeking to contribute to or compile Ocean Accounts.
 The foundational concepts of Ocean Accounts are established in TG-0.1 General Introduction to Ocean Accounts, and the governance structures required for multi-agency data collaboration are set out in TG-0.7 Institutional Arrangements.